- See a full list of publications

 - Explore connections, collaborators, related work and more

-Stephanie is an Africanist archaeologist, specialising in East African coastal urbanism, material culture, and social practice.
+Stephanie is an Africanist archaeologist with interests in East African coastal urbanism, material culture, and social practice.
 She completed a BA in Archaeology at the University of Bristol in 1998, followed by an M.Phil (2000) and PhD (2005) from the University of Cambridge.
 Stephanie’s PhD research was based on the Swahili coast of Tanzania, where she conducted a survey of the region around Kilwa Kisiwani, a major Swahili town of c.
 AD800 – 1500.
 Stephanie continues to work in eastern and southern Africa, with a series of projects that focus on Swahili towns, trade, material culture, identity, heritage and community archaeology.

 After completing her PhD, Stephanie moved to Nairobi to become the Assistant Director of the British Institute in Eastern Africa from 2005 to 2008.
 She came to York from a Leverhulme Early Career Research Fellowship held at the Department of Archaeology and Anthropology in Bristol (2008-2011).
 Stephanie is currently a Lecturer in the Department of Archaeology.
 In 2015 she was awarded a Pro Futura Scientia fellowship at the Swedish Collegium for Advanced Study, and spent two years in residence in Uppsala, affiliated with the Department of Archaeology and Ancient History.